Do We Need A "Burning Passion"?

 fairytales that bards sang about, they didn't have one driving passion to

-through each day with their level of happiness and fulfillment being
+getting through each day with their level of happiness and fulfillment

-measured by having a job that put food on the table, and a healthy family
+being measured by having a job that put food on the table, and a healthy

 It seems that today we have more time, and the hand to mouth existence of